glycerine/rr_binary_for_issue74019/README.md

 by Chrome's File->Save Page As -> Webpage, single file.

 (I don't know how to share gemini sessions otherwise;
-if there are tricks, let me know).
+if there are tricks, let me know. update: Ah, I see.
+I had Sessions off due to privacy concerns when it was discussed last year.
+Apparently sessions are what you need on in order to share a chat).

 Now back to the story...